API Reference

 Required fields:

-name- Unique identifier for this Steptriggers- Array of triggers that activate this step (API, queue, cron, state, stream)
+name- Unique identifier for this Steptriggers- Array of triggers that activate this step (HTTP, queue, cron, state, stream)

 Optional fields: